refaatcrafts/refaatcrafts.github.io/content/post/tidy-first/index.md

 > [!INFO]
 > This blog post is based on my personal notes from reading Tidy First? by Kent Beck, rewritten and restructured by AI to create a polished and cohesive article.
+You can read my long notes from [this link](https://believed-fir-c10.notion.site/Tidy-First-1c98e50f89898009a234f4c4a79a644c?pvs=73).

 # Tidy First?
 A Practical Guide to Cleaner, More Maintainable Code